semgrep/semgrep-docs/docs/semgrep-code/policies.md

 - **Ruleset**: Rules are also organized in rulesets.
 Rulesets are groups of rules related through a programming language, OWASP category, or framework.
 - **Mode**: Specifies what happens when a rule detects a finding (sometimes called matching - when a rule matches a code).
 The mode indicates how the findings for each rule are reported to you and your developers.
 There are the three following modes:
     - **Monitor**: Display findings only on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code.
-    - **Comment**: Display findings on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code and create comments in merge requests or pull requests.
+    - **Comment**: Display findings on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code and create comments in merge requests (MR) or pull requests (PR).
-    - **Block**: Display findings on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code, create comments in merge requests and pull requests, and fail the build to block merging where the finding was detected.
+    - **Block**: Display findings on the [Findings](https://semgrep.dev/orgs/-/findings?tab=open) page of Semgrep Code, create comments in MR and PR, and fail the build to block merging where the finding was detected.
-    - **Disabled**: Disabled rules will no longer scan your code or detect findings.
-This is helpful if rules are too noisy and detect many false positives that you otherwise need to manually ignore.
+    - **Disabled**: Disabled rules do not scan your code or detect findings.
+This is helpful if rules are too noisy and detect many false positives that you otherwise need to ignore manually.

 :::tip
 To change assigned modes, select either the top **Matching Rules** checkbox to select all rules, or select individual checkboxes next to a rule, and then click **(<span className="placeholder">Number</span>) Edit** or click individual rules in the **Mode** column.